Normal mode

 Cut

 There are various ways to delete text.
-All of these commands can be prefixed with a count value. d and c commands can accept any motion commands.
+All of these commands can be prefixed with a count value. d and c commands can accept any of the motion commands.
 Only arrow motion examples are shown in this section, many more variations will be discussed later in this chapter.

 • dd delete the current line